git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/510_settingObservabilityStack.md

 ---
 ### Overview

-In this section, you will install the core components for the observability stack (Prometheus + Grafana) designed to monitor LLM inference workloads on Amazon EKS.
+In this section, you will install the core components required for the observability stack (Prometheus + Grafana) designed to monitor LLM inference workloads on Amazon EKS.
+Once you deploy these core components, you will then create dashboards using these metric collectors.

 ## Observability Stack Components